Vladimir Slepak

 Vladimir Semyonovich Slepak (Влади́мир Семёнович Слепа́к; 29 October 1927 – 24 April 2015) was a Soviet dissident, refusenik, member of the Moscow Helsinki Group.
 Along with his wife Mariya Slepak (née Rashkovskaya) and sons Alexander and Leonid he fought for the right of Jews to emigrate from the Soviet Union.

 He participated in the compilation of about 70 documents, appeals by Moscow Helsinki Group.

 He graduated from the Moscow Aviation Institute as a radio engineer.

 He lived and worked in Moscow as the head of the laboratory at the Research Institute of television in Golyanovo District and trust "Spetsgeofizika."

-For his human rights activities he was convicted and exiled to the village of Tsokto-Khangil, Agin-Buryat Autonomous Okrug in the Chita Oblast from 1978 to 1983.

-He spent nearly five years in Siberian exile for unfurling a banner that read, "Let Us Go..."
-Subsequently, he emigrated in October 1987 after 17 years has passed since his first application to the Visa Office.
-He lived with his family in Kfar Saba, Israel.
+Slepak and his wife were arrested by Soviet authorities on June 1, 1978, after displaying a banner from their Moscow apartment reading: "Let us go to our son in Israel."
+On June 21, they were sentenced to "internal exile" for "malicious hooliganism".
+Slepak was sent to the village of Tsokto-Khangil, Agin-Buryat Autonomous Okrug in the Chita Oblast, where he lived in a shack and worked as a stoker in temperatures reaching -50 degrees Celsius.
+"Nobody knows" what will happen after his sentence is completed, he wrote in English to a Canadian supporter.
+"Let's be more optimistic.
+Let's hope for a 'happy end' of this too long story."
+Slepak returned to Moscow from exile in Siberia on December 4, 1982.